AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/whitepapers/acp_extensibility/acp_extensibility.md

 Adobe Cloud Platform consists of multiple components.
 Adobe Cloud Platform’s multilayer model provides a complete infrastructure on which to build your own custom solutions:

 * Data Foundation
-* Query Service
-* Machine Learning
+* Machine Learning Framework
-* Unified Profile, Identity, and Edge
+* Experience Cloud Profile Services

 ![Alt Image Text](acp_overview.png "Overview")

 ### Data Foundation
 The Data Foundation layer gives developers the power to manage standard schemas, ingest data, manage datasets, apply DULE metadata, and access data.
 To make the best use of these capabilities, it’s vital that customer data be imported into Adobe Cloud Platform in a standardized format that enables ACP to interpret it and apply analysis to it.
 Adobe’s format for this purpose is the Experience Data Model (XDM), a format for representing the data for the Experience Business: customer data in standardized fields.
 Using XDM, you can create a Customer Data Model representing all your customer data, in however many datasets you have from whatever data sources you use.
 You can take advantage of a number of third-party Extract-Transform-Load (ETL) solutions to import into ACP’s Experience Data Lake.
 The data stored in the Data Lake can come from Adobe solutions like Adobe Analytics, Adobe Target, or Adobe Audience Manager, third-party connectors (Microsoft Dynamics, Salesforce, S3 and other), or be ingested through the available APIs.

-### Query Service
-Using the Query Service, you can query your data in the Experience Data Lake.
-Use any SQL-compliant reporting engine and connect it to Adobe Cloud Platform.
-Your queries are executed in a highly scalable compute environment that allows you to run complex queries across a large amount of data and multiple datasets.

-### Machine Learning
+### Machine Learning Framework
 The Machine Learning Framework offers predefined machine learning models you can leverage in your own solutions, as well as the capability to custom-develop your own models.
 Through feature development, transforming your data in predefined schemas for machine learning, you can extract valuable insights from customer behavior: understanding their interactions and intentions.
 In combination with other attributes of the consumer’s profile, it creates a 360-degree view of the customer.

+### Experience Cloud Profile Services
-### Unified Profile, Identity and Edge
+This includes the Unified Profile, Identity and Edge Services.
 These services work together to enable you to build and activate audiences based on a complete profile of your customers’ attributes and behavior:

 * Unified Profile: Profile serves as a central data store for your customers’ attributes and interactions, deciphering the customer’s behavior across multiple touchpoints and enabling Adobe solutions and your integrations to leverage the complete picture of the customer, which  can be used to identify interests and preferences, predict behavior, and  deliver personalized experiences.
 * Unified Identity: stitches together the identity of the consumer across various touchpoints.
 It spans domains from unauthenticated to authenticated interactions with your brand across to build an identity graph that connects with the customer’s 360-degree profile that represents their behavior and interests.